luke-clifton/shh/README.md

 and you notice the delay when starting `shh`, try manually forcing a rebuild by passing in the `--rebuild` argument to `shh`.

+This is particularly likely to happen if you upgrade your GHC, or installed packages, or even `shh` itself.

 #### Nix Wrapper Example

 The following snippet could act as a `wrapper` file to set up a suitable